December 22, 2024

 • A: It depends on how often you use it, but sharpening it every 4-6 months is a good rule of thumb.

-See also Comparing Sony and Panasonic mirrorless camera models
+See also Comparing Bose and Sony headphone models

 However, if you use your card scraper frequently, you may need to sharpen it more often.
 You can tell when it needs sharpening when it starts to produce dust instead of shavings.